 You MUST be authentic.

-The thoughts, ideas, concepts, beliefs you’re sharing in your work must be true to you and what you’re trying to accomplish.
+The thoughts, ideas, concepts, and beliefs you share in your work must be true to you and what you’re trying to accomplish.

 There is no requirement for originality.